Bridging the Gap Between Research & Prototyping

 About S²MARTS Research

-S²MARTS Research is uniquely situated under The Strategic & Spectrum Missions Advanced Resilient Trusted Systems (S²MARTS) 2371b agreement created by The Naval Surface Warfare Center (NSWC), Crane Division.
+S²MARTS Research is uniquely situated under The Strategic & Spectrum Missions Advanced Resilient Trusted Systems (S²MARTS) 10 U.S.C.
+4022 agreement created by The Naval Surface Warfare Center (NSWC), Crane Division.
 The program was established to effectively bridge the gap between research and prototyping.

-S²MARTS Research will assist with identifying research topics, the drafting and editing of project documents, the development of ideas that span from multispectral sensing to strategic missions’ hardware, and more.
+S²MARTS Research will assist with identifying research topics, drafting and editing project documents, and development of ideas that span from multispectral sensing to strategic missions’ hardware, and more.